I love being able to race with a good group of friends. What an amazingly fun event!

 100 percent of the proceeds from the race go to the TEF’s grant program to benefit technology education in schools and non-profit organizations in the Madison area.
 Learn more about the Technology Education Foundation (TEF).

 We encourage you to get there around 7:00am for the best parking, or earlier if you want to join us at the pre-race activities.
 There is plenty to do at the Derby Village on race morning.
-Grab a hot cup of coffee/cocoa, visit the heated Gobbler Pavilion for face painting, or head to the warming tent, if you’re chilly.
+Grab a hot cup of coffee/cocoa, visit the heated Gobbler Pavilion for custom Berbee Derby tattoos, photo opportunities at our painted stand-ins and a fun kids’ warm-up with our turkey mascot.
 You can even get photos taken pre-race.
 Check the Village Map for locations.

 Follow the link to their site and enter the code BBD under “Group Code” to get the discounted rate.